 \section{Discussion}

-We propose the truncated Rayleigh flow for solving sparse generalized eigenvalue problem.
-The proposed method successfully handles ill-conditioned normalization matrices that arise from the high-dimensional setting due to finite sample estimation, and enjoys geometric convergence to a solution with the optimal statistical rate of convergence.
-The proposed method and theory have applications to a broad family of important statistical problems including sparse FDA, sparse CCA, and sparse SDR.
-Compared to existing theory, our theory does not require any structural assumption on ($\Ab,\Bb)$, nor normality assumption on the data.
+We propose a two-stage computational framework for solving the sparse generalized eigenvalue problem.
+The proposed method successfully handles ill-conditioned normalization matrix that arises from the high-dimensional setting due to finite sample estimation, and the final estimator enjoys geometric convergence to a solution with the optimal statistical rate of convergence.
+Our method and theory have applications to a large class of statistical models including but are not limited to sparse FDA, sparse CCA, and sparse SDR.
+Compared to existing theory for each specific statistical model, our theory is very general and does not require any structural assumption on ($\Ab,\Bb)$.